dstreev/hive-utils/text-to-orc/README.md

 A control script named *control.sh* will be created the will call the generated scripts in the proper order.
 There is an option to have this script create "nohup" jobs.
 For large tables or several tables, this is recommended to increase the parallelism of the process.
 Otherwise, the script will be run in a sequential manner and may never utilize the full capacity of your cluster.

 On the other hand, be careful how many tables (and know their sizes) you use per run, as this is also a way to manage the amount of work you push out to the cluster.

+Steps:
+- 1. control.sh (will build the DDL and manage the transfer from the original table to the new orc tables)
+- 2. hive -f rename.sql (will change to tables names, replace the original textfile tables with the newly populated orc formatted tables.
+- 3. hive -f ddl_cleanup.sql (remove the ddl for the original tables)
+- 4. hive -f ext_clenanup.sql (remove all the old data store in the original Text external tables)

 ## Partition Transfers